 We invite faculty and students to nominate faculty for this award.
 Nominations are not limited to faculty who have participated in Wake Forest Summer Fellowships or the Richter Scholarship Program, but to all faculty who have served or continue to serve as mentors for undergraduate scholarly work.
 Nominations are accepted in the Fall semester, and the awards are presented at Founders Day.

-Patricia Nixon, Department of Health and Exercise Science
+Dr. Patricia Nixon, Professor of Health and Exercise Science

 Dr. Laura Aull, Assistant Professor of English and Linguistics